Sakaar-Sen/Morse-Code-Game-using-CNN/README.md

 3. Preprocess data, train and save the model by running cells in Alphabet Detection Notebook.
 4. Run MorseCodeGame to start playing!

+### Suggestions to improve im too lazy to implement
+- Better preprocessing of the image data to match those in the training dataset.

 # Contributing
 Contributions to improve the model's performance, add new features, or fix any issues are welcomed.